 - The bolt that holds the wiper arms in place is loose.

-Make sure that the link between the wipers and the wiper motor is not broken.
+Ensure the link between the wipers and the wiper motor is not broken.
 Next, try tightening the bolt that holds the wiper arm in place.

-III- Installed new wipers and the wipers stopped working.
+III- Installed new wipers, and the wipers stopped working.

 You changed the windshield wiper blades.
 Now the windshield wiper will no longer work.
 Make sure the hood is closed.
 This is a safety feature.
 It will not allow the wipers to operate if the hood is open.